Aftershave is an indispensable tool for men who shave daily, especially those with mildly sensitive skin.

 - After shaving, rinse your face thoroughly and pat dry with a clean hand towel.

 - Pour out about a dime-sized amount of aftershave into the palm of your hand.

 - Rub your hands together to ensure an even coating on both hands and rub thoroughly onto the surface of your skin.

 If you are using a thicker-bodied aftershave balm, then you will want to scoop out a fingertip-sized amount and massage it between your hands until the balm has fully dissolved and no lumps of the balm remain.
 Then rub it thoroughly into your skin.

 In a word – NO!

-First off, it will help to retain the moisture on the surface of your skin.
+A good aftershave, such as an aftershave balm, will help to retain the moisture in your skin.

 …it’s not that strong.

 However, do expect that it will provide a nice subtle fragrance for the morning hours.
 While some men may love this additional layer of fragrance, others may understandably not.

 Should you prefer a nice aroma to complement your style, consider getting an aftershave that matches your cologne (i.e. woodsy aftershave for a woodsy cologne).
 This makes it much easier to layer the scent without having conflicting aromas – which can be off-putting.